 For more than 100 years, Big Brothers Big Sisters of America has operated under the belief that inherent in every child is the ability to succeed and thrive in life.
-As the nation’s largest donor and volunteer supported mentoring network, Big Brothers Big Sisters of America makes meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18.
+As the nation’s largest donor and volunteer supported mentoring network, Big Brothers Big Sisters of America makes meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages 5 through 18.
 We develop positive relationships that have a direct and lasting effect on the lives of young people.
-Click here to view our national office’s 2009 Annual Report and learn more about Big Brothers Big Sisters of America.

 Mid-Illinois Big Brothers Big Sisters began services in January, 1975.
 The agency was incorporated in May, 1974, as Big Brothers of Charleston-Mattoon.
 Services to girls were added in 1976 and the agency name was changed again to reflect county-wide services to Big Brothers/Big Sisters of Coles County.
 When services to Shelby County were initiated, the name was changed to Mid-Illinois Big Brothers Big Sisters.
 In 2009, services to Effingham County began.